suryadheeshjith/Samudra/README.md

+This repository is set to be read-only.
+Any issues or PRs can be made [here](https://github.com/suryadheeshjith/Samudra/tree/main).

 # Samudra 🌊
 This repository contains the code of the Samudra Ocean Emulator described in the paper ["Samudra: An AI Global Ocean Emulator for Climate"](https://arxiv.org/abs/2412.03795).
 Samudra is a skillful global emulator of the ocean component of a state-of-the-art climate model.
 We emulate key ocean variables, sea surface height, horizontal velocities, temperature, and salinity, across their full depth.